Sourav-xd/ATM-security-project/README.md

-# ATM-security-project
+# login-verification
-ATM additional security using face recognition while logging in
+Login Verification using Face Recognition

+Checkout this Video for Reference (https://youtu.be/fccOCWJ5ZFU)